Sibananda-Dora/Project-Local-RAG/README.md

 # Private-Local RAG Agent

 A 100% local Retrieval-Augmented Generation (RAG) system.
-This agent is optimized for privacy , specifically tuned for hardware with limited VRAM (RTX 3050 4GB) and high system RAM (24GB).
+This agent is optimized for privacy , specifically tuned for hardware with limited VRAM (RTX 3050 4GB) and system RAM (24GB).

-(IF YOU HAVE LESS RAM THEN GO WITH OTHER COMPATIBLE MODELS AND JUST UPDATE THE 'config.py' FILE. )
+**(IF YOU HAVE LESS RAM THEN GO WITH OTHER COMPATIBLE MODELS AND JUST UPDATE THE 'config.py' FILE. )**

 ## Key Features